 Tax Rates for Ordinary and Capital Gains

-Ordinary gains are taxed as ordinary income along with everything else you earn and according to your tax bracket for that particular year.
-Capital gains are either long-term or short-term, depending on how long they're held.
+All ordinary gains are taxed as ordinary income according to your tax bracket for that particular year.
+Capital gains are considered either long-term or short-term, depending on how long they're held.
 Assets held for a year or less are considered short-term and they, too, are taxed as ordinary income according to your tax bracket.

 Form 4797 and Schedule D

 You must report any profit or loss from the sale of assets used in your trade or business using Form 4797 and its accompanying instructions.
 For personal assets, you would use Schedule D, "Capital Gains and Losses," and its accompanying instructions.